Sue Gray (RAF officer)

 Air Marshal Dame Susan Catherine Gray, DBE, CB, FREng, FIET (née Jessop; born 21 October 1963) is a former senior Royal Air Force officer.
 She served as Director of Combat Air at Defence Equipment and Support in the Ministry of Defence (2014–16), as Air Officer Commanding No. 38 Group (2016–18), and as Director-General of the Defence Safety Authority (2019–22).
-She is the most senior female officer ever to serve in the British Armed Forces.
+She is the most senior female officer ever to serve in the Royal Air Force.

 Early life and education

 Gray was born on 21 October 1963.
 She studied electronics at Newcastle Polytechnic (now the Northumbria University), graduating with a Bachelor of Science degree.

 Military career

 Gray joined the Engineer Branch of the Women's Royal Air Force (WRAF) in 1985.
 She was promoted to flying officer on 18 February 1986, and to flight lieutenant on 18 February 1989.
 In 1991, she was deployed with the Support Helicopter Force to Iraq as part of the Gulf War.
 On 15 June 1992, she moved from a Short Service Commission to a Permanent Commission, and therefore extended her service time to retirement age.

 In 1994, the Women's Royal Air Force merged into the previously all-male Royal Air Force (RAF).
-Since then, Gray has served in the RAF.
+Since then, Gray served in the RAF.
 On 1 July 1994, as part of the half-yearly promotions, she was promoted to squadron leader.
 On 1 January 2001, as part of the half-yearly promotions, she was promoted to wing commander.
 In 2003, she was once more deployed to Iraq, this time as part of Operation Telic (the Iraq War) and served as Chief Engineer for the Joint Helicopter Force.